If you’re reading this and you’ve been arrested for a DUI, stay calm. These are serious charges, but panicking won’t help.

 Why are some people offered plea agreements to offenses that are not DUI’s, while others don’t?

-It depends heavily upon your choice of lawyer.
+It depends heavily upon your choice of lawyer and the strength of the evidence against you.

-Experienced DUI defense attorneys like those at the Judnich Law Office know how use their expertise and the tools available to them to persuade prosecutors to dismiss cases or reach an acceptable plea agreement for a lesser offense.
+Experienced DUI defense attorneys like those at the Judnich Law Office know how use their expertise and the tools available to them to persuade prosecutors to offer the best possible resolution to a case.
 This only occurs after years of trying cases against those prosecutors and achieving results.
+If a plea offer cannot be reached, an experienced DUI defense trial lawyer is essential.

 There’s No Such Thing as a Cut & Dry DUI